sohail-c/photo-portfolio/README.md

 - **Lightbox photo viewer** for immersive image browsing
 - Collections with dynamic routes
 - About page with social links
+## TODO
+- Improve image loading time and responsiveness
+- Add filters and sorting
+    - filter navigation options for collection (e.g, sort or filter by date)
 ## License

 - **Code**: MIT License